 The Indigenous Ceramic Award is part of SAM’s series of biennial awards aimed at showcasing new and exciting developments in the field.

 The $20,000 acquisitive prize contributes to the museum’s significant holdings of Indigenous ceramic art and provides cultural exchange opportunities for Indigenous artists from regional Victoria and around Australia.

-The Sidney Myer Fund Australian Ceramic Award is an acquisitive ceramic art award, offering a total of $50,000 in prize money.
-The award celebrates contemporary Australian artists – both established and emerging – who work in the ceramic medium.
+The Sidney Myer Fund Australian Ceramic Award is the premier Australian acquisitive ceramic art award, offering a total of $50,000 in prize money.
+The award celebrates and promotes contemporary Australian artists – both established and emerging – who work in the ceramic medium.